-- 1. What is the local offer?
-Definition of Special Educational Needs 2.
-3. Aims and objectives 4.
-How does the school know if a young person needs extra help and what should I do if I think my child may have a special educational need?
-5. Communication with parent(s) and carer(s) What emotional wellbeing support is available at TBS?
-6. 7.
-What specialist services are available at or accessed by the school?
-Staff training at TBS 8.
-How are young people with SEND included in activities outside the classroom?
-9. 10. - 10.
-How accessible is the school environment?11.
-How is transition to and from TBS managed?12.
-How are resources allocated? - 12.
-How are resources anocated13.
-Complaints procedureSummary
+- 1. What is the local offer? - 2.
+Definition of Special Educational Needs. - 3.
+Aims and objectives. - 4.
+How does the school know if a young person needs extra help and what should I do if I think my child may have a special educational need? - 5.
+Communication with parent(s) and carer(s). - 6.
+What emotional wellbeing support is available at TBS? - 7.
+What specialist services are available at or accessed by the school? - 8.
+Staff training at TBS. - 9.
+How are young people with SEND included in activities outside the classroom? - 10.
+How accessible is the school environment and curriculum? - 11.
+How is transition to and from TBS managed? - 12.
+How are resources allocated? - 13.
+How are parents involved in school life? - 14.
+Arrangements for the admission of disabled students. - 15.
+Complaints procedure.